AlexDuvalinho/Explainable-Artificial-Intelligence-XAI-/Data visualisation/Analysis.md

 ## Variables
-3 continuous variables, 7 binary dummy variable, 11 categorical variables
+3 continuous variables, 7 binary dummy variables, 11 categorical variables

 customerID - Customer ID\
 gender - Whether the customer is a male or a female\